didi/mand-mobile/site/docs/development.en-US.md

 $ npm run test [component name] # Test a single component
 ```
 #### feature/bugfix
 New major version development will be carried out in the unified development branch.
-Other individual components add new functions or problem repair process as follows.
+Other individual components will follow the following process to add new functionalities or repair problems.

 ```shell
 $ git checkout -b [feature_xxx/fix_xxx]